Configuring a custom domain name for a web app in Azure App Service using Traffic Manager

 If you have purchased domain through Azure App Service Web Apps then skip following steps and refer to the final step of Buy Domain for Web Apps article.

-Alternatively, if a record is already in use and you need to preemptively bind your apps to it, you can create an additional CNAME record.
+If a record is already in use and you need to preemptively bind your apps to it, you can create an additional CNAME record.
 For example, to preemptively bind www.contoso.com to your web app, create a CNAME record from awverify.www to contoso.trafficmanager.net.
 You can then add "www.contoso.com" to your Web App without changing the "www" CNAME record.
 For more information, see Create DNS records for a web app in a custom domain.

 Enable Traffic Manager